First revised August 2, 2016; last revised July 18, 2025

 A wandering mind is an unhappy mind!
 The conclusion of an article in the prestigious journal “Science,” which, using real-time input from 5000 people worldwide, confirmed what the Buddha said 2500 years ago; see, “A wandering mind is an unhappy mind-Science-Killingsworth-2010.”

 1. The easiest way to calm a mind is to focus it on a neutral object.
 There is only one thought arising at a time.
-So if one can keep the mind focused on something neutral, those unwanted thoughts cannot come back.
+So, if one can keep the mind focused on something neutral, those unwanted thoughts cannot arise.
 Several techniques are available.
 Let us discuss a few below.

-• Taking a few deep breaths helps too.
-Or, in an angry situation, visualizing a Buddha statue and thinking about its serenity helps also.
+- Taking a few deep breaths helps, too.
+Alternatively, in an angry situation, visualizing a Buddha statue and contemplating its serenity can also be helpful.

 2. A popular meditation technique to calm the mind is “breath meditation.”
-Go to a quiet place (less bright and less noisy place), sit in a chair comfortably, and concentrate on the in-and-out breath.
+Go to a quiet place (a less bright and less noisy place), sit in a chair comfortably, and concentrate on the in-and-out breath.
 Most people can feel the breath at the tip of the nose or on the lips.
-If not, one can be aware of the falling of the chest or abdomen.
-Just fix the mind on any of these and do not let it move to some other thought.
+If not, one can be aware of the chest or abdomen rising and falling.
+Just focus your mind on any of these and do not let it wander to another thought.
 Initially, it may be hard, but with practice, it becomes easy.
 That is a crude form of Samatha meditation.

 Buddhist Way to Calm a Mind

-• One must be aware of those precepts 24 hours a day.
+- One must be aware of those precepts 24 hours a day.
 They are not rituals to be obeyed.
 One follows them to purify one’s mind.
 Don’t worry if a precept gets broken once in a while.
-Such occurrences will become less and less with time.
+Such occurrences will become less frequent over time.

 4. The reason that the mind becomes agitated easily is because of the “gunk” that we have in our minds (they go by various names like kilēsa, anusaya, “bad gati”, or mental impurities).
 All this “gunk” is there due to greed, hate, and ignorance.

-• If a mind is free from greed, hate, and ignorance (that is easily said than done), then the mind will be very calm, and nothing in the outside world can perturb that mind; see “The Basics in Meditation” and “The Second Level” for details.
+- If a mind is free from greed, hate, and ignorance (which is easier said than done), then the mind will be very calm, and nothing in the outside world can perturb that mind; see “The Basics in Meditation” and “The Second Level” for details.

 5. In a simile, the Buddha compared a calm mind to a clear, calm lake that made the surroundings serene.
 That lake could become an undesirable eyesore if one or more of the following happens. (i) A dark-colored dye is in the water, (ii) The lake has boiling water, (iii) Water is covered with moss, (iv) the Lake is perturbed by wind, and (v) Water is turbid and muddy.